izelyekrek/FINAL_PROJECT_flights_delays/README.md

 | arrival_delay_in_minutes | Minutes delayed when Arrival |
 | satisfaction | Airline satisfaction level(Satisfaction, neutral or dissatisfaction) |

-# 2 Cleaning the dataset
-The dataset was mainly cleaned except just a few rows in the column arrival_delay_in_minutes where some rows were null.

-# 3 The organization of the project
+# 2 The organization of the project

 Regarding this dataset, my target column : satisfaction, is a categorical column.
 For this I have to encode this target column for applying different machine learning models such as :